Skrimpton/Guides-and-Cheatsheets/README.md

 alias kill-all-suspended='thejobs=$(jobs -ps | wc -l);[ "$thejobs" != 0 ] && while [ "$thejobs" != 0 ];do for i in "$thejobs"; do [ "$thejobs" != 0 ] && kill %$i; done; thejobs=$(jobs -ps | wc -l); done || echo "No suspended jobs"'
 ```

-<b> For all jobs opened using & use:
+<b> For all jobs opened using the '&'-sign:

 ```bash